ycc789741ycc/anime-recommender-system/README.md

 This github repo has contains the pretrained model and animes until 2020, is about to total 10MB.
 Download `model` and `data` or just clone down this whole github repo, and put `model` and `data` in the first level of your work directory.

+You can also set the model and data directory by setting the environment variable.
+model: FM_MODEL_INPUT_DIR=...
+data: DATA_INPUT_DIR=...

 ## Quick Start
 Prepare: The input format is define in `class AnimeAttributes`, which inherit from [pydantic](https://pydantic-docs.helpmanual.io/) BaseModel.
 ```python